Fee and Cost Information

 If you are studying a higher level qualification on a part-time basis you will be charged depending on how many credits you earn from each module of study.

-If you start your course in September 2021 you will be charged £1,500 per 20 credits for Foundation Degree and BSc (Hons) degree modules.
-Students typically study 80 credits a year.
+If you start your course in September 2023 you will be charged £1,500 per 20 credits for Foundation Degree and BSc (Hons) degree modules.

 Additional course costs